17 Essential Tips for Preparing Your Website for Holiday Shoppers

 3. Test Your Website

-Before traffic to your website ramps up with holiday shoppers, there are a variety of volumetric tests which can help you understand your website’s capacity and vulnerabilities.
+Before traffic to your website ramps up with holiday shoppers, there are a variety of volumetric tests that can help you understand your website’s capacity and vulnerabilities.
 Load tests, for instance, will help you understand your website’s capacity under normal conditions, while spike tests will assess how the system handles sudden traffic spikes.

 The increased volume of traffic during the holiday season typically impacts the availability, response time, and errors.
 When running readiness tests, pay particular attention to these metrics since these are factors that frustrate consumers and could cause them to abandon your site.